jacoblapworth/akahu-sdk-swift/src/react/components/dropdown/dropdown.toggled.md

-The DropDown's API had to have default behavior, and the Picklist use case was chosen to be that default.
+`DropDown`'s API had to have default behaviour, and the `Picklist` use case was chosen to be that default.
 However, the API is very configurable to allow consumers to handle almost any use case.
 These are some examples of relatively common use cases.

-### DropDown with DatePicker
+### Dropdown with a date picker

-While the `<DropDown />` API is optimized for the `<Picklist />` use case, it can contain any element.
+While `DropDown`'s API is optimised for the `Picklist` use case, it can contain any element.

 ```
 const Pickitem = require('../picklist/Pickitem').default;